Online Resources

 6. Watch videos about the devastating effects of alcohol and listen to podcasts focused on sobriety.

-7. Reach out to others in need with a text, email, voice message.
+7. Reach out to others in need with a text, email, or voice message.

 8. Get a sobriety app to track your days sober and dollars saved.

-9. Embrace the cold, shut off the hot water.
+9. Embrace the cold and shut off the hot water.

 10. Become an active part of a recovery community – online or in person – and remember that the difference between Wellness and Illness is WE, not I.